andremanns/Deciduous-Woodland-Change-in-England-and-Wales-1990-2024-Implications-for-the-Marsh-Tit/README.md

 ###### *Figure 6a: Shows the percentage retention, and transfer of DW to other land classes from 1990 (left) to 2024 (right), where all percentages are relative to 1990 levels.
 A link to DW indicates retention, a link to another class represents a transfer.
 Note that the thickness of the link is proportional to the magnitude of the transfer.*

+<h3 align='left'>Figure 6b: Land class contributions to gross DW gain (%)  </h3>
 <p align='left'><image src='images/sankey/sankey_gain.png' width=600></p>

+###### *Figure 6b: Shows the percentage retention, and transfer of DW to other land classes from 1990 (left) to 2024 (right), where all percentages are relative to 1990 levels.
+A link to DW indicates retention, a link to another class represents a transfer.
+Note that the thickness of the link is proportional to the magnitude of the transfer.*

 <p align='left'><image src='images/sankey/land_change_class_bar.png' width=600></p>